 Please note that the graphic is not available for Mobile Phone displays, however you can click on the respective links in the right hand menu.
 The links currently only work in Google Chrome, Firefox, Microsoft Edge and Opera.

-Summaries of evidence on specific intervention types
+Syntheses of evidence on specific types of interventions

-- Business environment reform and poverty: rapid evidence assessment, DFID, October 2015.
+- Business environment reform and poverty: rapid evidence assessment, DFID, 2015.
 The findings of this Rapid Evidence Assessment suggest that BER contributes to poverty reduction principally due to indirect effects, such as by changing the behaviour of private firms.
 This paper explores these indirect effects of business environment reforms on poverty in detail.

-- Business Environment Reform and Investment Promotion and Facilitation: Rapid Evidence Assessment, DFID, October 2015.
+- Business Environment Reform and Investment Promotion and Facilitation: Rapid Evidence Assessment, DFID, 2015.
 This Rapid Evidence Assessment addresses two topics: the impact of business environment reform on investment and the effectiveness of linking business environment reform and investment facilitation and promotion services.

 - Business Management Training: What do we know about the effectiveness of Business Management Training?
 Key studies referenced in the DCED Evidence Framework (v.
-January 2014)
+October 2019)

-- Raising Agricultural Productivity: Topic Guide on Agricultural Productivity, by Peter Hazell, Evidence on Demand, May 2014.
+- Raising Agricultural Productivity: Topic Guide on Agricultural Productivity, by Peter Hazell, Evidence on Demand, 2014.
 This guide provides an overview of the ways in which agricultural productivity has been successfully raised in developing countries, and of the social, economic and environmental consequences.
 It draws on the available evidence base, and highlights areas where important knowledge gaps still remain.